diagrams/diagrams-doc/doc/manual.rst

   import Diagrams.Backend.SVG.CmdLine
   -- or:
   -- import Diagrams.Backend.Cairo.CmdLine
-  -- if using the Cairo backend
+  -- or:
+  -- import Diagrams.Backend.Postscript.CmdLine

+  myCircle :: Diagram B R2
+  myCircle = circle 1

-  main = defaultMain (circle 1)
+  main = mainWith myCircle

 The first line turns off the `dreaded monomorphism restriction`_, which is quite important when using ``diagrams``: otherwise you will probably